Consistent Projection of Langevin Dynamics: Preserving Thermodynamics and Kinetics in Coarse-Grained Models: Numerical Example

 We begin by comparing the implied timescales of the full four-dimensional Langevin dynamics~\eqref{eq:Lan_underdamped} and the coarse grained dynamics~\eqref{eq:params_effective_sde}.
 We also study their dependence on the inverse temperature $\beta$.

+\paragraph{Identical Masses} We first study the case where $\BM$ is the identity matrix.
 To obtain a baseline, we apply the EDMD method~\cite{williams_data-driven_2015} to the long ergodic simulation data, and compute the eigenvalues and timescales of the full system's Koopman operator.
 The basis set for EDMD consists of random Fourier features (RFF) on four-dimensional phase space, which have been shown to provide accurate approximations of eigenvalues and timescales~\cite{nuske_efficient_2023}.
 The dominant timescales for inverse temperature values in a range $\beta \in [0.25, 2.0]$ are shown in Figure~\ref{fig:its-comp}.
 The results show that for the selected inverse temperature range, the timescales vary by about two orders of magnitude, which proves this setting to be an interesting test case for the effectiveness of sampling algorithms.

 Next, we compute an approximation of the projected generator $\cL^\Xi$ following Algorithm~\ref{alg:gEDMD_1}, using both datasets obtained by rejection sampling and by ergodic simulation of the full Langevin dynamics.
 Again we use RFF basis functions, their main hyper-parameters (the number of random features and the kernel bandwidth) are optimized using cross validation based on the VAMP-score.
 Details of this analysis are given in Appendix~\ref{app:vamp}.
 We then solve the associated eigenvalue problem for the projected generator, which provides the eigenvalues and implied transition timescales of the CG dynamics~\eqref{eq:params_effective_sde}.
 The results depicted in Figure~\ref{fig:its-comp} show agreement of the CG generator's timescales with the baseline, regardless of the data generation scheme.
 We conclude that, if the spatial CG map is chosen well, the underdamped CG dynamics~\eqref{eq:params_effective_sde} can be expected to retain slow transition timescales of the full system.
 Moreover, we can use the gEDMD algorithm to analyze the properties of the CG Langevin dynamics.